Men

 - Above average: 25% and above

-Use the U.S. Navy method to estimate body fat percentage from circumference measurements, then use the result the right way: as a repeatable trend signal, not as a perfect laboratory truth.
+Use the U.S. Navy method to estimate body fat percentage from circumference measurements, then track the result as a repeatable trend instead of treating one number like lab truth.
 This page also shows lean mass, fat mass, and a rough checkpoint weight if lean mass stayed stable.
+After that, the Calorie Calculator app is where the daily calorie and macro work belongs.

 Home tracking when you need something repeatable and better than scale weight alone.